voutilad/rp-connect-python/README.md

 > by switching modes (e.g. to "legacy"), it's possible it's deeper than just
 > `rp-connect-python`.

-In some cases, `legacy` can perform as well or _slightly better_ than `multi` even though it uses a single GIL.
+In some cases, `isolated_legacy` can perform as well or _slightly better_ than `isolated` even though it uses a shared GIL.
 It's very workload dependent, so it's worth experimenting.

-### Single Mode
+### Global Mode
-Using `single` mode for a runtime will execute the Python code in the context of the "main" interpreter.
-(In `multi` and `legacy` modes, sub-interpreters derive from the "main" interpreter.)
-This is akin to simply embedding Python into an application.
+Using `glopbal` mode for a runtime will execute the Python code in the context of the "main" interpreter.
+(In `isolated` and `isolated_legacy` modes, sub-interpreters derive from the "main" interpreter.)
+This is the traditional method of embedding Python into an application.

-While you may scale out your `single` mode components, only a single component instance may utilize the "main" interpreter at a time.
-(Hence, the name `single`.)
+While you may scale out your `global` mode components, only a single component instance may utilize the "main" interpreter at a time.
 This is irrespective of the GIL as Python's C implementation relies heavily on thread-local storage for interpreter state.

 > Go was design by people that think programmers can't handle managing
 > threads.
 (Multi-threading is hard, but that's why we're paid the big